Somerset Hills: Parks and recreation

 Somerset County parks include Lord Stirling Park (part of the Great Swamp National Wildlife Refuge), the Environmental Education Commission and the region is one of the largest equestrian areas in the United States.
 Home to the United States Equestrian Team Foundation next to the Hamilton Farm Golf Club, the area has one of the oldest fox hunting organizations, the Essex Hunt Club in Peapack, New Jersey.

 Trump National Golf Club in Bedminster is an exclusive golf club owned by Donald Trump.
 The facility has also served as the 45th President's Summer Whitehouse.
 Two other golf clubs are the Somerset Hills Country Club in Bernardsville, and Fiddlers Elbow Country Club in Bedminster, New Jersey.
 The United States Golfing Association (USGA) and museum is also located in Bernards Township, New Jersey.

 One of the largest equestrian events in the United States is the Far Hills Race Meeting held annually in Far Hills, New Jersey.
 Known also as "The Hunt" it is one of the most prestigious steeplechase races in the United States.
 It is also one of the largest events in the county as the borough grows to over 25,000 (5th largest city in New Jersey) on the October Saturday.
 In 2020, the FHRM will celebrate its 100th running.

 Government

 While part of Somerset County, each of the Somerset Hills townships are governed by their own separate government bodies.
 However, there are a number of shared government services that are shared between townships in the Somerset Hills.
 Somerset County is governed by a five-member Board of Chosen Freeholders, whose members are elected at-large to three-year terms of office on a staggered basis, with one or two seats coming up for election each year.
-At the federal level, the towns are all located within New Jersey's 7th congressional district.
+At the federal level, the towns are all located within New Jersey's 7th congressional district, currently represented by Republican Tom Kean, Jr.

-Businesses

-With access to routes 287 and 78, NJT rails service via the Gladstone Line, the area has shown a viable rural employment area.
-Companies that call the Somerset Hills home include: